 Some patients find mammograms uncomfortable, due to the pressure, and are therefore less likely to go for regular breast cancer screening with mammography.
 Patient-assisted compression allows the patient to reduce the pressure of the exam, while still maintaining excellent diagnostic quality.
 Giving patients some measure of control during their exam can help decrease their anxiety and increase their willingness to return.

 This higher level of detail is especially important when scanning dense breasts, because the more dense tissue that is present the higher the risk for breast cancer.
 Breast density is not a measure of how breasts look or feel, rather it describes how well an x-ray travels through the tissue.

 On a mammogram, fatty tissue looks dark, while both dense tissue and tumours look white, making it hard to differentiate between the two.
 The white-looking breast cancers are easier to see on a mammogram when they’re surrounded by dark-looking fatty tissue.

 The Breast Imaging Reporting and Database Systems (BI-RADS), classifies breast density into four groups, or breast density scores:

-Dr. Garry also discussed Automated Breast Ultrasound (ABUS) as being another breast imaging service that is especially beneficial to women with dense breast tissue.
+Automated breast ultrasound (ABUS) is another breast imaging service that is especially beneficial to women with dense breast tissue.
 A high breast density (Volpara) score can make a mammogram harder to read and ABUS allows the technologist to check the breast from a variety of angles offering more accurate interpretations.
-It may be recommended as a supplement to a screening mammography for women who have high risk factors for breast cancer (like a strong family history) combined with a Volpara C breast density score, and women with a Volpara D score.
+For extremely dense (Volpara D), or heterogeneously dense breast tissue (Volpara C) combined with additional risk factors for breast malignancy, Mayfair recommends supplemental ABUS or handheld breast ultrasound.